 Skrygalov is a village situated 150 km south west of Gomel.
-Before the war, there was a significant Jewish population living mostly in the center, notably storekeepers by profession.
-There was a wooden synagogue which was burnt during the German occupation.
-The city was occupied by German troops during summer 1941.
+Before the war, there was a significant Jewish population living mostly in the center of the village.
+Most of them were storekeepers by profession.
+There was a wooden synagogue which was burned down during the German occupation.
+The city was occupied by German troops during the summer of 1941.

 The events regarding the fate of the Jews in Skrygalov during the war are essentially known thanks to the testimonies of witnesses recorded by Yahad.

-Around thirty local policemen came to Skrygalov, which was a large amount in regards to the size of the village.
+Around thirty local policemen came to Skrygalov, which was a large number compared to the size of the village.
 The Jews did not wear distinguishing signs on them.
-In winter, 1941, The policemen came to chase away the Jews from their houses.
-Then they gathered them in a big Jewish house on a street in the center of the village.
-The Jews stayed under the supervision of the policemen there during approximately 2 days.
-On December 4, 1941, the Jews were shot in a field directly on the ground because it was frozen.
-Later, at the end of the winter, the bodies were buried in a mass grave in the same place.
-According to the testimonies, the Germans were not present during the shooting.
-A Jewish woman and her children were kept and shot later in the spring, 1942, then their bodies were buried in the Jewish cemetery.
+In winter 1941, The policemen came to remove the Jews from their homes, before assembling them in a large Jewish house on a street in the center of the village.
+The Jews stayed there under the supervision of the policemen for approximately 2 days.
+On December 4, 1941, the Jews were shot in a field directly on the ground, as a pit could not be dug as the ground was frozen.
+Later, at the end of winter, the bodies were buried in a mass grave at the same location.
+According to witness testimonies, the Germans were not present during the shooting.
+A Jewish woman and her children were kept and shot later in the spring of 1942.
+Their bodies were buried in the Jewish cemetery.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?